 The general aim in the first case is to understand the effects of radiation on biological systems, thus gaining crucial knowledge that is needed to develop medical applications including cancer therapy and dosimetry.
 In the second case, we aim to understand the physics relevant for proton and heavy-ion cancer therapy.
+This second aspect includes both experiment and theory.
 The project is timely because Australia is poised to introduce its first proton therapy facilities in South Australia and Queensland.

-There is broad scope to this work, and the type of project will change as the project develops.
-Initially the external beam theme could involve a loosely-directed reading project to scope out alternative methodologies and applications.
-Later on, specific apparatus will be designed and built for the external beam.
+There is broad scope to this work, and the type of project is changing as the project develops.
+The external beam theme is developing and refining apparatus designs for a future build.
 Concerning the hadron therapy theme, we are already working on the physics of relevant nuclear reactions, so student projects will have more specific computational or experimental goals.
 Students with an interest in nuclear physics, medical physics, radiation effects, radiobiology, computation, and instrumentation design can contribute to this project.

 This research project can be tailored to suit students of the following type(s)

 - PhB (1st year)